anthonyrohloff/ecooptima-agentic-workflow/README.md

 1. Any time you notice an issue or want to add a feature, please update the TODO.md and create an issue in GitHub.
 Give a detailed description of the issue/feature in GitHub.

 2. Everything is a branch.
 No code changes should be made on the main branch.
-Anytime you want to modify the code, use `git checkout -b [your-branch-name]`.
+Anytime you want to modify the code, use `git checkout -b [your-branch-name]`, make your changes there, then commit and merge.

+To commit your code to Git, do the following:

+1. `git status` to see all modified files.

+2. `git add .` to add all modifications OR add files manually with `git add [your-file-name]`.

+3. `git commit -m "[your-commit-message]"` to commit the changes to Git.

 Then, when your code committed to your branch and ready to be merged, perform the following process: